How to become a Chartered Accountant after 12th Commerce

 The course is spread over a minimum of 5 years and hence requires a significant investment of time.
 During these 5 years, only dedication and hard work can guarantee a fruitful outcome.

-And yes all the hard work is absolutely worth it.
+And yes, all the hard work is worth it.
 The moment you become a CA, your professional life is guaranteed to be a success.

-The wide vast world opens up to you with innumerable opportunities from diverse sectors Banking, Accounting, Taxation, Audit, Management Consultancy, Cost Accounting, etc. all over the world.
+The wide, vast world opens up to you with innumerable opportunities from diverse sectors, such as Banking, Accounting, Taxation, Audit, Management Consultancy, Cost Accounting, etc., all over the world.

-The Indian Chartered Accountant is reputed throughout the world as a force to be reckoned with, hence global opportunities await.
+The Indian Chartered Accountant is reputed throughout the world as a force to be reckoned with, hence,e global opportunities await.

 Yes, you should do it.
 It is not an easy path, but neither is anything worth achieving.